Prices: Up, up and away

 Inflation is painful enough when you experience a sharp jump in prices.
 However, the bigger problem with inflation is not just the immediate impact, but its effects over time.
 Because of inflation, each dollar you’ve saved will buy less and less as time goes on.
 At 3% annual inflation, something that costs $100 today would cost $181 in 20 years.

 Note: If inflation averaged 3% annually, everyday objects could cost much more in the future.

 ● The Consumer Price Index (CPI).
 The most widely quoted inflation measure tracks the price change from month to month of a basket of goods and services used by the average consumer.

 ● Personal Consumption Expenditures (PCE).
 This statistic adjusts for the fact that when the prices of some items rise, people and businesses may substitute others; for example, if steel prices are high, a car maker might make some parts from other substances.
 When setting target interest rates, the Federal Reserve Board takes into account the so-called core PCE (which excludes food and energy because their prices can vary dramatically from month to month).

 ● Producer Price Index (PPI).
 This measures inflation from the standpoint of sellers rather than consumers.

 How high is high?

 On the other hand, inflation also has been much higher than most of us have ever experienced.
-Just prior to 1920, the U.S. suffered from four back-to-back years of double-digit inflation.
-The worst was in 1918, when prices rose by an astounding 20.4%.
+Just before 1920, the U.S. suffered from four back-to-back years of double-digit inflation.
+The worst was in 1918 when prices rose by an astounding 20.4%.
 More recently, in 1979 the annual inflation rate hit 13.3%, driven at least in part by higher gas prices.

 These materials are provided for general information and educational purposes based upon publicly available information from sources believed to be reliable—we cannot assure the accuracy or completeness of these materials.
 The information in these materials may change at any time and without notice.